 The 2012 Zoning Ordinance for the Town of Charlotte includes three zoning districts: Agricultural and Residential, Commercial-Industrial and Flood Plain.
 These districts regulate use by either uses by right or by special use permit.
 WECS are allowed in the Agricultural-Residential district and are considered uses that require a special use permit (Town of Charlotte Zoning Law updated November 2, 2012, §618).
+There are 25 proposed turbine site located in the Town of Charlotte.
 All turbines and infrastructure proposed as part of this Project within the Town of Charlotte are located in the Agricultural-Residential district.

+These turbines are subject to the wind energy facilities regulations set forth in Section 618 of the Town of Charlotte Zoning Law.
+No WECS can be constructed or operated in the Town of Charlotte except in a Wind Overlay Zone, pursuant to an application for rezoning and special use permit.
 Section 618 contains definitions, permit and rezoning requirements, applicability, district rules, application review process, WECS standards, required safety measures, traffic routes, setbacks, easements and variances, issuance of special use permits, abatement, approval limitations and Town easements, and permit revocation for Wind Energy Facilities.
-This section also includes application requirements and standards for Wind Measurement (“Met”) Some details regarding the local permit process include the following:
+This section also includes application requirements and standards for Wind Measurement (“Met”)

-Applications for Wind Overlay District and Special Use Permit – No WECS shall be constructed, reconstructed, modified, or operated in the Town of Charlotte except in a Wind Overlay District, pursuant to an application for rezoning and special use permit approval under Article VI, §618(B)(2) of the Town of Charlotte Zoning Law.

-Wind Measurement Tower Special Use Permit – No wind measurement tower shall be constructed, reconstructed, modified, or operated in the Town of Charlotte except pursuant to an application for special use permit approval under Article VI, §618(B)(3) of the Town of Charlotte Zoning Law.

 Town of Cherry Creek Zoning Law

 In the Town of Cherry Creek, the 1972 Zoning Ordinance establishes the following four zoning districts: Agricultural and Commercial (District I), Recreational, Commercial and Residential (District II), Residential, Recreational and Agricultural (District III), with an additional district, the Residential, Recreational, Agricultural and Recreational Resorts District (District IV), amended in November 2012.
+There are 32 proposed turbine site located in the Town of Cherry Creek.
 All turbines and infrastructure proposed as part of this Project within the Town of Cherry Creek are located in District III.

 WECS are expressly permitted as a permitted special use in the 2011 Local Law 2 Governing Wind Energy Facilities, the key local regulation governing the use and regulating the placement of WECS (Town of Cherry Creek Local Law 2 of 2011, §1).
+The purpose of this Law is to promote the effective and efficient use of the Town’s wind energy resource through wind energy conversion systems (WECS) and to regulate the placement of such systems so that public health, safety, and welfare will not be jeopardized.
 This law states that no WECS shall be located outside of a Wind Overlay District within Zoning District III.
 Requests for Wind Overlay Districts are submitted with applications for WECS Special Use Permits.
 Steps for preparing a joint application are listed in Section 8.
 Other sections include the Permits and Rezoning Required, Applicability, Wind Overlay District rules, Application Review Process, Standards, Required Safety Measures, Traffic Routes, Setbacks, Noise and Setback Easements and Variances, Wind Overlay District Creation and Issuance of Special Use Permits, Abatement, Limitations on Approvals and Easements on Town Property, and Permit Revocation.
 They also specific laws for Met Towers, including site assessment, applications, standards and specific laws for Small WECS.
-Some details regarding the local permit process are as follows:

-Applications for Wind Overlay District and Special Use Permit – No WECS shall be constructed, reconstructed, modified, or operated in the Town of Cherry Creek except in a Wind Overlay District, pursuant to an application for rezoning and special use permit approval under Article VI, Local Law 2 of 2011 §5(B) of the Town of Cherry Creek Zoning Law.

-Wind Measurement Tower Special Use Permit – No wind measurement tower shall be constructed, reconstructed, modified, or operated in the Town of Charlotte except pursuant to an application for special use permit approval under Article VI, Local Law 2 of 2011 §5(C) of the Town of Cherry Creek Zoning Law.